dd9jn/rfc4880bis/rfc4880bis.md

   3 | Iterated and Salted S2K
 100 to 110 | Private/Experimental S2K

-These are described in the following Sections.
+These are described in the subsections below.

 #### Simple S2K